-After an exhilarating Men’s Asia Cup 2022 that saw Sri Lanka emerge victorious, the Women's T20 Asia Cup 2022 is all set to get underway from October 1, 2022, in Bangladesh.
+After an exhilarating Men’s Asia Cup 2022 that saw Sri Lanka emerge victorious, the Women's T20 Asia Cup 2022 was held from October 1 in Sylhet, Bangladesh.

 While the initial four Women's Asia Cups (2004 to 2008) were held in ODI format, all the editions that followed (2012 to present day) have been played in the T20I format.

-India Women have a history of domination in this competition as they have won every Women’s Asia cup barring the previous one, where they, unfortunately, lost to Bangladesh in the final.
+India Women have a history of domination in this competition as they have won seven of the eight editions of the Women's Asia Cup.

 The inaugural Women’s Asia Cup, held in the ODI format, took place in Sri Lanka back in 2004.
 Only two teams, India Women and Sri Lanka Women participated in the edition.
 Five ODI matches were played at Sinhalese Sports Club Ground and Kandy Cricket Club.